damianhakert/damianhakert.github.io/source/handbook/benefits/index.html.md

 ----

-NOTE: Our contractor agreements and employment contracts are all on the [Contracts](https://about.gitlab.com/handbook/contracts/) page.
+NOTE: Our contractor agreements and employment contracts are all on the sasha [Contracts](https://about.gitlab.com/handbook/contracts/) page.